 Click for an overview of total UK Government measures announced so far (page updated continuously).

 Coronavirus Business Interruption Loan Scheme (CBILS) have also been announced.
 These are loans guaranteed by the government or direct from the British Business Bank.
 The government will provide lenders with a guarantee of 80% on each loan to reduce barriers to lenders providing finance to SMEs.
 The Government will also cover the first year of interest payments, so businesses will benefit from lower initial repayments.
-The business remains liable for repayments of the capital.
-The maximum value of a facility provided under the scheme will be £5 million pounds.
-It is available from today.
-More informatioin on CBILS from the British Business Bank can be found here.
+More information on CBILS from the British Business Bank can be found here.

 Tax payment issues